michpara/web-development/README.md

 # **Web Development**

-This repository contains all of my projects from the Web Development curriculum The Odin Project.
+This repository contains all of my projects from the Web Development curriculum **The Odin Project**.
 It includes projects written in HTML, CSS, JavaScript, SQL, Node.js, Ruby and Ruby on Rails.
-These projects are in order of completion.
+These projects are in **order of completion**.

 ## **Project**

-These projects are listed in order of completion.
+These projects are listed in **order of completion**.
 The further down you go, the more experience I had.

 ## Course: Web Development 101 (COMPLETED)

+  In this course, I learned the basic tools and technologies that every web developer should know.

   ### **Google Homepage (HTML, CSS)**